fooelisa/pyiosxr/README.md

 >>>
 ```

-### Load, Compare and Commit Config
+### Load, Compare and Merge Config
-If you want to commit the loaded configuration, call commit_config():
+If you want to commit the loaded configuration and merge it with the existing
+configuration, call commit_config():
 ```python
 >>> device.load_candidate_config(filename='unit/test/other_config.txt')
 >>> device.compare_config()